 public void increment() {

-count.incrementAndGet(); // Atomic operation
+count.incrementAndGet(); // Atomic and thread-safe

 }